ory/docs/docs/use-cases/mailchimp.md

 4. Using the API key from the previous step, the system administrator creates and registers an Ory Action for triggering a transactional email whenever a user completes the registration flow.
 See [Mailchimp integration with Ory Actions](https://www.ory.sh/docs/actions/integrations/mailchimp) in the Ory documentation.

-Note the recent issue addresse by Arne, which is relevant to this use case: "The flows.registration.after.hooks section is used only if the flows.registration.after.{password,oidc} sections are empty.

-This was confusing to users, because by default we have the session hook in this section, which would then case the webhooks in the "global" section to not be sent."